 What can our work together look like?

 In the counselling room, I try to offer a direct, transparent, caring, and nonjudgmental environment.
 I support clients in processing their experiences and deepening their understanding of themselves and their relationships.
 I affirm clients' needs and desires and value reciprocity and collaboration.
 In honoring your knowledge, I will invite you to co-create safety and exercise your self-determination.
 I am specialized in working with people who have experienced trauma, including sexual violence, experiences of ongoing oppression, family separation, and grief and loss.
 I have experience working with youth, adults, people of colour, and people in the LGBTQI2S+ communities.
-My practice includes an integration of relational, narrative, mindfulness, harm-reduction, and art therapy approaches that are situated in feminist, anti-oppressive and social justice principles.
+My practice includes an integration of relational, somatic, narrative, mindfulness, harm-reduction, and art therapy approaches that are situated in feminist, anti-oppressive and social justice principles.

 I live, work, make, and learn on the unceded territories of the Xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.